Why All Fate Systems Can Be Translated Into One Another

 Example:

-• Yijing: Hexagram 29 (navigating the abyss with discipline)
+• Yijing: Hexagram 29 (navigating abyss constant)

-• Tarot: The Tower (necessary destruction of false structures)
+• Tarot: The Tower (necessary destruction constant)

-All fate systems are different languages.
+All fate systems are different calculation methods.

-But they describe the same world.
+But they calculate the same constants.

 This concludes PART 3: Time and Fate (Temporal Level).